mideind/GreynirServer/README.md

 * `config/Reynir.conf` : Editable configuration file for the tokenizer and parser
 * `config/Main.conf` : Various configuration data and preferences, included in `Reynir.conf`
 * `config/Prefs.conf` : Word form preference scores, included in `Reynir.conf`
+* `config/Names.conf` : Words that should be recognized as person names at the start of sentences, included in `Reynir.conf`
 * `config/Verbs.conf` : Lexicon of verbs, included in `Reynir.conf`
+* `config/VerbPrepositions.conf` : Lexicon of verbs and associated prepositions,
+  included in `Reynir.conf`
 * `config/Abbrev.conf` : Lexicon of abbreviations, included in `Reynir.conf`
 * `Reynir.grammar` : A context-free grammar specification for Icelandic
   written in BNF with extensions for repeating constructs (`*`, `+`)